 There are choices for everyone in Niseko.
-If you come in a big group, you may consider townhouses such as Gondola Chalets or stand-alone houses like Greystone or Powder Hound Lodge.
+If you come in a big group, you may consider townhouses such as Gondola Chalets or stand-alone houses like Greystone or Forest Estate.
 Greystone is a newly-renovated 7-bedroom house which can accommodate up to 18 guests.
 Featuring multiple private lounge areas and large living rooms, Greystone is the ideal choice for families with children.
 The two large hinoki wood private baths at Greystone are also an unique feature.

 For smaller families, Niseko Landmark View, Kizuna, Mountainside Palace, Nupuri Cottage or Hana & Jo are great options.
 Some properties like Landmark View and Gondola Chalets boast easy access to ski slopes.
 Furthermore, Niseko Landmark View features a 24-hour front desk which can assist you at all times throughout your stay.